BlueR00K/Note_Book_PY/OOP/oop_encapsulation_interface.md

-# 🐍 Encapsulation, Data Hiding, and Interfaces in Python
+# Encapsulation, Data Hiding, and Interfaces in Python

+## Syllabus

+1. Introduction: What are encapsulation, data hiding, and interfaces?
+2. Encapsulation
+3. Data hiding
+4. Interface in Python
+5. Advanced and practical examples
+6. Frequently asked questions
+7. Summary and key takeaways

+---

+---

-## 🔹 Introduction
+## 1. Introduction

 Encapsulation and data hiding are **fundamental OOP principles** that help control access to data and methods within classes.
 In Python, while true access restriction doesn’t exist (everything is technically accessible), conventions and special mechanisms allow developers to achieve **controlled access**.